jasperf/laravel-vuejs-interview-questions/README.md

 Route::group(['prefix' => 'dashboard', 'middleware' => ['auth', 'subcheck'], 'namespace' => 'Dashboard'], function () {
 ```

-do for routes included in that code part in web.php.
+do for routes included in that code part in *web.php*?
+What is a prefix for?
 What is a group in this case?
 ## Sources

 * https://www.onlineinterviewquestions.com/laravel-interview-questions/